hidde/eleventy-wcag-reporter/README.md

 * Write issues as Markdown files
 * Create reports in English or Dutch
 * Automatically output a score card in the report
+* Include your boilerplate easily, so that you can focus on describing issues

 Eleventy is a static site generator.
 In this project we use it to combine all Markdown files into one HTML file that is a report.